Category: News & Blogs

 Private Client Prestige Motor Insurance For Professional Footballers

-As part of our continued commitment to enhancing our Private Client proposition, we are thrilled to announce that VINTTRO Cover has expanded its specialist insurance services to cover professional footballers.
+As part of our continued commitment to enhancing our Private Client proposition, we are thrilled to announce that VINTTRO Cover has expanded its specialist insurance services to cover professional footballers and rugby players.

 In partnership with ERS, the UK’s leading specialist motor insurer, we are making it easier than ever for you to place these complex, high-profile risks with total confidence.